learnbyexample/Ruby_Scripting/chapters/Arrays.md

 => true

 # if array elements themselves are used as conditions
-# only nil and false values evaluate to false, rest all are true conditions
+# only nil and false values evaluate to false, others are true conditions
 >> [0, 1, -1, ""].all?
 => true
 >> [0, 1, -1, "", false].all?